-GOP Finally Reveals Obamacare Update And Of Course The Internet Makes It A Meme
+GOP Reveals Obamacare Update And It Becomes Meme

 Republicans in the House of Representatives finally presented their idea of a replacement for the Affordable Care Act, aka Obamacare.